KevinVerre/kevins-guide-to-git/README.txt

 git checkout <commit> <file>
     I use this to revert to a particular version of a file.
 It will stage the differences for that file from <HEAD> to <commit>.
 So that if you committed, you would have the old version of the file.

+Topic C. Other resources.
+The company Atlassian, which makes tools for software developers, has some great educational web pages about Git.
+You can read these web pages for free.
+Atlassian is now the parent company of BitBucket, a product that competes with GitHub.

+GitHub also has some good, free resources and tutorials to help people learn Git.